Team

 How the suite was built

 Each product in the suite was developed through an iterative process of methodology design, comprehensive audit, and structured remediation.
-Veridi v2.6 reflects twelve rounds of remediation addressing over ninety audit findings; Pragma v1.2 closed the 2026-03-22 cross-methodology audit backlog with grounded scholarly citations across evidence quality, credibility revolution, transferability, political economy, and normative philosophy; Praxis v1.2 resolved all six prior golden-scenario partials and introduced the S-1 Outcome Tracking protocol.
+Veridi has carried this through twelve-plus rounds of remediation across the v2.X system stream and the v1.X rigor-extension stream that supersedes it; Pragma v1.6 closed the 2026-03-22 cross-methodology audit backlog with grounded scholarly citations across evidence quality, credibility revolution, transferability, political economy, and normative philosophy; Praxis v1.4 reformed the ranking algorithm and introduced the S-1 Outcome Tracking protocol, with focused regression confirming most prior partials resolve and two documented residual gaps (PRXG-015, PRXG-018) queued for v1.4.1.

 Advisory and review